SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Initial Benchmarking Experiments

 The bona fide and spoofed utterances of the LA dataset of ASVspoof 2019 are under clean conditions.
 However, the audio segments of our SceneFake dataset are under noisy conditions.
 So we also design a noisy LA dataset to evaluate whether the manipulated utterances can be detected reliably with existing audio fake detection models under the noisy conditions.

 The noisy LA dataset is generated based upon the LA dataset of ASVspoof 2019.
 The bona fide and spoofed utterances from the LA dataset are randomly mixed with scenes from the acoustic scene dataset in DCASE 2022 challenge as shown in Table~\ref{tab:scene}.
 The utterances of training, development and seen test set in the noisy LA dataset are generated based upon that of training, development and test set from the LA dataset, respectively.
 The utterances in these three sets are generated by using six scenes: Airport, Bus, Park, Public, Shopping, Station.
 The voices of unseen test set are simulated with four scenes: Metro, Pedestrian, Street, Tram.
-The acoustic scenes are randomly sampled to mix with the bona fide and spoofed utterances at 6 different SNRs each -5dB, 0dB, 5dB, 10dB, 15dB and 20dB.
+The acoustic scenes are randomly sampled to mix with the bona fide and spoofed utterances at 6 different SNRs \blackf{each:} -5dB, 0dB, 5dB, 10dB, 15dB and 20dB.

-We make the total number of utterances of each set be equal to that of the LA dataset so that the performance can be compared fairly.
-Table~\ref{tab:la-noisy} illustrates the statistic distribution of the noisy LA dataset.
+\blackf{We make the total number of utterances of noisy LA dataset be equal to that of the LA dataset of ASVspoof 2019} so that the performance can be compared fairly.
+Table~\ref{tab:la-noisy} illustrates the statistic distribution of the noisy LA dataset, \blackf{where \#Speakers, \#Genuine, \#Spoofed, and \#Total denote the number of speakers, genuine utterances, spoofed utterances, and all utterances in noisy LA dataset of ASVspoof 2019.}